top of page

 SCENE 1

-JM(slices open a large packet of letters): Och, how I dread that seal! (rips with a flourish) - will I look? (he looks) - either I’ve scored yet another cracking poem for the ladies - or an order for toothpaste! what am I - his mother? (looking up at Portrait of B) By god, with all of his faults, I love my boy still!
+JM(slices open a large packet of letters): Och, how I dread that seal! (rips with a flourish) - will I look? (he looks) - either I’ve scored yet another cracking poem for the ladies - or an order for toothpaste! - what am I - his mother? (looks up at portrait of B) - by God, with all his faults, I love my boy still!

 Murray sits, Byron’s voice reads